Cr1py/My-City/README.md

 # MyCity Project
-MyCity is a mobile app project built using Flutter framework that aims to provide information about different cities around the world.
+MyCity is a mobile app project built using Flutter framework that aims to provide the everyday citizen the ability to share their ideas for developing their city.
 This README.md file contains instructions on how to download, install, and run MyCity on your local development environment.

 ## Prerequisites
 Before you can run MyCity, you need to have the following software installed on your computer: